 - Always with the ‘I’!
 Besides making your character sound like an egotistical maniac, your sentence structure can become repetitive.
 Be careful of starting every sentence with I. Use fragments, play with your word order.
 Be creative.

 - Your story is told through one person’s perspective.
 This can limit your story, because your character might not have the vocabulary or skill set or experience to tell the story.
-Think of children, people with learning difficulties or very naïve people.
+Think of children, people with learning difficulties, or very naïve people.
 All of these have been used brilliantly, so I go back to the introduction.
+They could be unreliable narrators.
 You can do anything, as long as you do it well.

 - Are you able to distance yourself from your character?
 Does it sound like you when you write?
 I am not talking about your style.
 I am talking about author intrusion.
 No preaching please.
 Or should you be reading the memoir posts?